sergio7174/barser/README.md

 ####  Frontend

-- [EJS ](https://www.npmjs.com/package/react) - JavaScript library that is used for building user interfaces and backend servers specifically for single-page applications
+- [Angular 14](https://angular.io/) - JavaScript library that is used for building user interfaces specifically for single-page applications.
-- [React Toastify](https://www.npmjs.com/package/react-toastify) - To display interactive and responsive notifications (toasts) in web applications
+- [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) - Framework for building responsive, mobile-first sites, with jsDelivr and a template starter page.

 ####  Backend